srazzano/Thunderbird_Tweaks/README.md

 Various tweaks and custom buttons for Thunderbird.

-Install custom buttons htm files separately from xpi file.
+Custom buttons htm files in custombuttons folder in xpi.